Haysto Logo

 The lower your score, the worse your credit rating.
 Having a low or no score or a history of defaults can make things more difficult when it comes to finding a rental property.
 Landlords and agents will carry out a credit check as part of a wider reference process to check if you've had any problems paying bills in the past.
 Remember, a landlord just wants to know if you're able to pay the rent - they won't want to risk chasing for rent or having to evict you.

 The better your credit, the better your application will look.
-Here's 10 tips for improving your credit score.
+Here's some tips for improving your credit score.

 Do letting agents carry out a credit check?